Skip to content

 Verify

-1. > /code-scan status — confirms the most recent scan and the top referenced tables.
+1. > /code-results — confirms the most recent scan and the top referenced tables.

-2. > /code-analyze <table>.<column> — confirms refs are tied to specific lines of code.
+2. > /code-results <table>.<column> — confirms refs are tied to specific lines of code.

 Troubleshooting